 Q: Do I have to be an Experienced Rider?

 With the exception of the working dude ranch, most dude ranches welcome inexperienced AND advanced riders.
 However, if you’re bringing the family, be sure to ask about riding requirements and restrictions: age, weight, and level of experience.

 A: Yes – inexperienced and advanced guests are welcome at Paradise Guest Ranch!
 We have a team of wranglers and guides that love to introduce and teach people how to ride horses, fly fish, and much more!

 Q: Are Dude Ranches Child Friendly?

-Are you looking for a Dude Ranch vacation for just the two of you?
+Are you looking for a Dude Ranch vacation without kids?
 Or has it been challenging to find one for the whole family?
-Sometimes it’s a crab chute.
 Many Dude Ranches don’t cater to families with young children and focus on adults only, while other ranches are all about young families with children.

 A: Paradise Guest Ranch offers both!
 Children go back to school in the fall, and that’s when we offer our Adult Only Weeks.
 However, our ranch LOVES young families with children and for most of the season, we offer many programs and activities specifically for the whole family: adults and children of all ages!
 To ride the big horses, kids must be 6 years old and up – but not to worry, our kids’ program offers pony rides for younger children.
 (See our FAQs for more about our Kid's Program.)